Understanding the Blend-If parameters

-Drag the black slider of the second bar to the right until you read the tonal value of 20.
-This brings forward the pixels of the underlying layer that are darker than the tonal value of 20.
-As a result the dark tree branches and leaves appear in front of the bright moon pixels.
+Drag the second bar's black slider to the right until it reaches a tonal value of 20.
+This will bring forward the darker pixels of the underlying layer, making the dark tree branches and leaves appear in front of the bright moon pixels.

-In this way you specify a tonal blending range within which the transition from visible to non-visible pixels takes place.
-As a result we create a soft blending effect.
-Now the tree edges look soft and the overall effect is natural:
+By specifying a tonal blending range for the transition from visible to non-visible pixels, you create a soft blending effect.
+This softens the tree edges, resulting in a natural overall effect:

-Press V and move the moon with your mouse!
+Press V and drag the moon layer to move it to your preferred position:

 If you reached this step, this means that you now know how the Blend If parameters work!
 This knowledge will prove very handy in the future!